-The organization had validated processes for production and service provision that followed procedures that included the qualification of equipment and personnel; the use of specific methods, procedures, and acceptance criteria; the criteria for revalidation; and the approval of changes to the processes.
-The non-conformities identified were successfully addressed by a CAPA process.
+The organization had validated processes for production and service provision that followed procedures that included the equipment qualification and qualification of personnel; the use of specific methods, procedures, and acceptance criteria; the criteria for revalidation; and the approval of changes to the processes.
+The nonconformities identified during the inspection were addressed through a CAPA plan.